- Search The Registry

 As a conductor, he later traveled to Vienna and commissioned Franz Joseph Haydn to compose the Paris Symphonies, Nos.
 82-87, which premiered in 1787.
 No. 85, called The Queen, was a favorite of Marie-Antoniette.

 Saint-Georges joined the pro-Revolution National Guard in 1789.
-That same year the Declaration of the Rights of Man was issued by the National Assembly.
+That same year, the National Assembly issued the Declaration of the Rights of Man.
 On Sept.
 7, 1792, a delegation of men of color asked the National Assembly to allow them to fight in defense of the Revolution and its egalitarian ideals.

-On the next day the Assembly authorized the Légion des Hussards Américains [Legion of American Soldiers], which had 1,000 volunteers of color, with Saint-Georges as their colonel.
-One of its squadron leaders was Alexandre Dumas Davy de La Pailleterie .
+The next day, the Assembly authorized the Légion des Hussards Américains [Legion of American Soldiers], which had 1,000 volunteers of color, with Saint-Georges as their colonel.
+One of its squadron leaders was Alexandre Dumas Davy de La Pailleterie.
 Like his colonel, he was the son of a French aristocrat and an African slave.
 He later had a son, Alexander Dumas, who wrote “The Three Musketeers.”

 On September 25, 1793, Saint-Georges lost his command due to false charges of misusing public funds.
 He spent 18 months in the house of detention at Houdainville before being acquitted.
 After his release, Saint-Georges took part in the Haitian Revolution.

-Saint-Georges produced 14 violin concertos and 9 symphonies between 1773 and 1785.
-He wrote 2 solo violins, 2 symphonies, 3 sonatas for violin and harpsichord, and 18 string quartets divided into 3 collections of 6 quartets in each.
+Saint-Georges produced 14 violin concertos and nine symphonies between 1773 and 1785.
+He wrote two solo violins, two symphonies, three sonatas for violin and harpsichord, and 18 string quartets divided into three collections of 6 quartets.
 Saint-Georges also composed several operas for the Comedie-Italienne, beginning in 1777.

 Saint-Georges lived alone in a small apartment in Paris during the final two years of his life.
 He died of gangrene in a leg wound on June 12, 1799.